-1. For Type I items, store shelf-life items in separate bin, rack, and floor locations by NIIN, date manufactured, date cured, date assembled, date packed (subsistence only), and expiration date.
+- 1. For Type I items, store shelf-life items in separate bin, rack, and floor locations by NIIN, date manufactured, date cured, date assembled, date packed (subsistence only), and expiration date.
 For Type II items, store shelf-life items by the NIIN, date manufactured, date cured, date assembled, date packed, and date inspected or date tested.
-Store shelf-life items with one lot or batch per storage location.

-2. Store and segregate hazardous materials by their respective hazardous material characteristics code and individual manufacturer.
+Store shelf-life items with one lot or batch per storage location. - 2.
+Store and segregate hazardous materials by their respective hazardous material characteristics code and individual manufacturer.

+"MISCELLANEOUS ACCOUNTING"

-VOLUME 3: CHAPTER 4 "MISCELLANEOUS ACCOUNTING" SUMMARY OF SUBSTANTIVE CHANGES All changes are denoted by blue font unless a full revision has been conducted.
+All changes are denoted by blue font unless a full revision has been conducted.

 Substantive revisions are denoted by a symbol preceding the section, paragraph, table, or figure that includes the revision.
-Hyperlinks are denoted by bold, italic, blue and underlined font.

 Base date of this Marine Corps Order (MCO) Volume (right header) will not change unless a full revision has been conducted.
 Upon full revision of this Volume, all changes denoted by blue font will reset to black font.

-EXPLANATION OF PAGE PURPOSE DATE OF PARAGRAPH SUBSTANTIVE CHANGES CHANGE
+PAGE PARAGRAPH EXPLANATION OF SUBSTANTIVE CHANGES PURPOSE DATE OF CHANGE